Internal Medicine Service: Immune-Mediated Diseases

-The Small Animal Internal Medicine service at Purdue University specializes in diagnosing and treating immune-mediated disease in dogs and cats.
-The Purdue University Veterinary Teaching Hospital has veterinarians in multiple specialties that work together to provide the best care for these conditions.
+The Small Animal Internal Medicine service at the Purdue University Small Animal Hospital specializes in diagnosing and treating immune-mediated disease in dogs and cats.
+The Purdue University Veterinary Hospital has veterinarians in multiple specialties that work together to provide the best care for these conditions.

 Immune-mediated diseases in dogs and cats include: